kluctl/kluctl/docs/reference/commands/list-images.md

 Misc arguments:
   Command specific arguments.

+      --offline-kubernetes         Run list-images in offline mode, meaning that it will not try to connect the target cluster
   -o, --output stringArray         Specify output target file.
 Can be specified multiple times
       --render-output-dir string   Specifies the target directory to render the project into.
 If omitted, a temporary directory is used.